vlcn-io/vlcn-orm/content/blog/roadmap.md

 Broad set of focus areas, from which these items come, are here [[blog/focus-areas]].

+> Currently building a set of applications the use Aphrodite in order to make the API less verbose and understand
+> various real-world use cases.
+Release will come post completion of these apps.

 ## Current Planned Releases

-1. MVP 📦 - End of June / early July 2022
+1. MVP 📦 - July 2022
 2. Alpha 💪 - Sep.
 2022
 3. Beta 🤦‍♂️ - Oct.
 2022
 4. RC1 🧚‍♀️ - Nov.
 2022